aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 ```
 </p></details><br>

+Remember to check out [Amazon SQS console](https://console.aws.amazon.com/sqs/home?region=us-east-1) and/or [CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#dashboards:name=Wild_Rydes_Machine_Learning;start=PT1H) to track the progress.

-Our travel data has been processed and stored back in S3.
-We want to see if weather is impacting the magic points used by our unicorns.
+Once our travel data has been processed and stored back in S3, we want to see if weather is impacting the magic points used by our unicorns.
 Let's get some weather related data to fold in.

 #### Ground Station Data Prep